inamoto85/CTC_auto/README.md

 As of version 0.4.0 CTC_auto includes auxilary files needed to run.
 The auxilary files are site specific, thus the included generic files should only be used as references with regards to structure.

-Below is a short description of each auxilary file
+Below is a short description of each auxiliary file

 ctc_auto.conf
   main configuration files, which is read at run time.
 The file is read and each requested line is split in variable name and value by white space.